 To start the process, buy a pineapple from your local food store with its leaves still attached.
 Cut its leafy head off, retaining about 5mm of the juicy pineapple flesh.

 Pineapples grow well in full sun and part shade positions.
 If planting in the vegie patch, dig into the soil some well composted manures before planting.
 Dig a little hole to place the pineapple head in and cover the pineapple flesh with soil up to the base of the leaves.

 If planting in large pots, use Searles Cymbidium & Bromeliad Mix which has a flower booster added to the mix.

-Keep soil moist, they are a tropical plant after all and love being watered during the warmer seasons.
+Keep soil moist, they are a tropical plant and love being watered during the warmer seasons.
 Apply a controlled release fertiliser, like Fruit & Citrus Plant Food to promote flowering and fruit.

 Your newly planted pineapple cutting will take time to establish its root system.
 New pineapple plants need a few summers before they will produce fruit.
 So, in the meantime, enjoy their striking foliage and keep watch.